maxoliinyk/CalmTube/README.md

-# CleanTube - Safari Extension for YouTube
+# CalmTube - Safari Extension for YouTube

-A lightweight Safari extension that removes distracting elements from YouTube for a cleaner viewing experience.
+A lightweight Safari extension that removes distracting elements from YouTube for a calmer viewing experience.

 ## Features